melentye/andrey-melentyev.com/src/2018-05-27_macos-ubuntu-dual-boot.md

 This will install the GRUB UEFI application into `/boot/efi/EFI/ubuntu/System/Library/CoreServices/boot.efi` and its modules into `/boot/grub/x86_64-efi`.
-Note: `touch /boot/efi/EFI/ubuntu/mach_kernel` if the last command doesn't work.
+Note: `touch /boot/efi/EFI/ubuntu/mach_kernel` if the last command doesn't work and retry the `grub-install`.
 Then create a GRUB configuration file:

 ```shell
 grub-mkconfig -o /boot/grub/grub.cfg